nostrium/java/docs/ServerFinger.md

 finger brito@nostrium.online
 ```

-This is will query the server and provide information
+This will query the server and provide information
 about the user.